tchan128/weather-dashboard/README.md

 ## Credits

-This weather dashboard was built from scratch, however the design of the dashboard is derived from a sample that UofT Bootcamp provided.
+This weather dashboard was built from scratch, however, the design of the dashboard is derived from a sample that UofT Bootcamp provided.

-In addition to that, some websites that helped with the build of this code quiz includes:
+In addition to that, some websites that helped with the build of this weather dashboard include:

 - Event Listener MDN: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener

-The API's that are used in this project:
+The APIs that are used in this project:
 - Open Weather: https://openweathermap.org/forecast5#example_JSON
 - GeoCode: https://openweathermap.org/forecast5#geocoding